StreetScout

 Where is Melville (WA)?

-Melville (WA) is a suburb of Western Australia, Australia.
+Melville (WA) is a suburb of Western Australia, Australia, in the Melville local government area.

 What is the population of Melville (WA)?